yescorp/test-web-aegisub/README.md

 #How to properly run the application

+(You want to be sure that .Net Core and NPM are installed on your Computer)

 1. Clone the repository
 2. Open the project folder in terminal
 3. Write command "dotnet restore"